 Make sure always to follow the manufacturer’s guidelines.
 That way, you’ll apply the protection properly.

-I hope that by now, you already know how to properly wash and protect your car without causing any swirl marks or other damages to the car paint.
+I hope that by now, you already know how to properly wash and protect your car without causing any swirl marks or other damage to the car paint.

 I didn’t want to go deep with protection (tire shine and waxes) since it’s for some other topic, but I left you links to find out more about it if you want.